Brett Sachs and his amazing personal injury team helped us through every step of the way.

 What Causes Spinal Cord Injuries?

-Motor vehicle accidents are the leading cause of spinal cord injuries in the United States.
+Car accidents are the leading cause of spinal cord injuries in the United States.
 Older people can also sustain spinal cord injuries in slip-and-fall accidents.
 Other causes of spinal cord injuries include violence and intentional torts, as well as sports-related accidents and injuries.
 As many as 450,000 people nationwide are living with a spinal cord injury, and about 17,000 new spinal cord injuries occur each year in the United States.
-If you are living with a spinal cord injury because of someone else’s carelessness, our California and Nevada spinal cord injury lawyers can help.
+If you are living with a spinal cord injury because of someone else’s carelessness, our spinal cord injury lawyers can help.

 How Spinal Cord Injuries Work